The best shampoo bars that hydrate and nourish all hair types

 - Sensitive scalps—aloe vera will gently cleanse sensitive skin types without causing irritation

-The one thing that you always need to remember, though, if you're wondering about shampoo bars vs liquid shampoo is that it might take a few washes for your hair to adapt properly.
-There is always a transition period that comes with making the switch from traditional shampoo to shampoo bars, and after the first couple of washes hair may feel waxy; that’s completely normal and is why you should always stick with your choice of product before deciding it’s not quite right.
+It's common for it might take a few washes for your hair to adapt properly, as there's usually a transition period that comes with making the switch from traditional shampoo to shampoo bars.
+After the first couple of washes your hair may feel waxy, but that’s completely normal, and is why you should always stick with a product for a bit before deciding it’s not quite right.
+If you wash your hair on a less regular basis, be sure to note the expiration date of your chosen shampoo bar.

 Lucy Partington has been a beauty journalist for eight years, writing for titles including Stylist and Cosmopolitan.
 She’s a true skincare nerd who’s on a lifelong quest for a glowing complexion and loves nothing more than learning about new ingredients and products.
 She’s obsessed with having perfect eyebrows and collecting eyeshadow palettes she’ll probably never use.